 Yes, Zebra printers are expensive, but there are alternate suppliers that sell them used or refurbished at a reasonable cost.
-For example, eBay supplier Hippo Variety sells the Zebra LP 8244 refurbished at $127, a pretty good price for a 4″ direct thermal printer.
+For example, eBay supplier Hippo Variety sells the Zebra LP 2844 refurbished at $167 ($127 before), a not-so-bad price for a 4″ direct thermal printer.

 Also, 4×6 labels are probably the most common and mass produced ones and using the right source brings the label price down under 2 cents a label.
 Compare that price per label to the labels you use right now and multiply that to the amount you use per week, month and year and see the difference.

-[Tip Update] The fan-folded labels are much better than the roll type.
-Towards the end of the rolls, the feed and print messes up as the wrap diameter shrinks.
+[Tip Update] The fan-folded 4×6 labels are much better than the 4×6 roll type.
+Towards the end of the rolls, the wrap diameter shrinks and messes up the feed and print.

 Some people still may think, “My laser/inkjet printer using regular paper and box tape will beat any label system.”
 Depending on your source of paper, printer, ink/toner/drum and tape, maybe, just maybe that’s true.
 But if you get your supplies from your local office store, you’re paying a lot more money per label than 2 cents.
 Laser printers use much more electricity and there is no time wasted on folding/cutting paper and applying tape.
 Oh, and it looks much better, too.